Dependency Injection with Dagger 2

 Reusability is one of the core commandment of OOP.
 When classes and methods are coupled and dependant on many things, its reusable nature decreases.

 In order to test if our method or class works properly, in most cases, we will need to mock some objects.
 But if there are so many dependencies within that method or the class it will be hard or impossible to test it.

 If a java class creates an instance of another class via the new operator, then it cannot be used and tested independently from that class.

 If our code can not be tested properly and the components are not reusable and at the same time the project continues to grow, at some point, it will become very difficult to maintain.

 Now that we now what dependencies are it’s much easier to explain what Dependency Injection (DI) is.

 Dependency Injection is just one of the techniques to avoid dependencies.
 It is a technique where one object supplies the dependencies of another object.
-The general concept behind Dependency Injection is called Inversion of Control.
-According to this concept a class should not configure its dependencies statically but should be configured from the outside.
+The general concept behind Dependency Injection is in programming called the Inversion of Control.
+According to this concept, a class should not configure its dependencies statically but should be configured from the outside.
 In other words, no class should instantiate another class but should get the instance from a configuration class.

-Dagger 2 is one of the open source DI frameworks which generates a lot of boilerplate code for us.
-It’s the second version of the popular Dagger framework developed by Square inc. Relations between classes in application are represented by Direct Acyclic Graph, hence the name.
+Dagger 2 is one of the open-source DI frameworks which generates a lot of boilerplate code for us.
+It’s the second version of the popular Dagger framework developed by Square inc. Relations between classes in the application are represented by Direct Acyclic Graph, hence the name.